 MAN 355: Managerial Writing - 3 Credit Hours

-This is a second-level writing module, and the module is designed to impart writing skills at the managerial level.
-Students will learn to develop text and writing taking into account real-life situations.
-After completion of this module, students will have acquired the basic skills that will enable them to analyze, and build a thesis statement, a paragraph, the body, and a conclusion of the essays discussed above, in order to prepare them for the modern-day business professions, while at the same time communicating effectively.
+This is a second level writing course, and the course is designed to help students develop their writing managerial skills.
+Students are expected to actively evaluate real life situations within the text.
+After completion of this course students would have acquired the basic skills that will enable them to analyze, build a thesis statement, a paragraph, the body, and conclusion of the essays discussed above, in order to prepare them for the modern-day business professions, while at the same communicate effectively.

 ACC 360: Principles of Accounting II - 3 Credit Hours